-EdSurge recently published a piece by Cornell’s Patrice Torcivia and iDesign’s Whitney Kilgore exploring the fundamental principles of LX design from a faculty perspective.
+EdSurge published a piece by Cornell’s Patrice Torcivia and iDesign’s Whitney Kilgore exploring the fundamental principles of LX design from a faculty perspective.

 Schreiner U Pilots Online Course Redesign Dashboard

-Campus Technology recently spotlighted iDesign’s Continuous Improvement offerings and our partnership with Schreiner University.
+Campus Technology spotlighted iDesign’s Continuous Improvement offerings and our partnership with Schreiner University.
 Under iDesign’s Continuous Improvement model, our partners enjoy constant access to their own customized dashboard, which features data on various course quality metrics and informs ongoing course updates.

 A Novel Way to Launch an Online Program

 Inside Higher Ed published an in-depth article exploring iDesign’s partnership with Schreiner University.
 Together, iDesign and Schreiner developed and launched an online RN to BSN program, which has been a great success for the University.
 Due to iDesign’s fee-for-service model and Schreiner’s innovative funding strategy, the University retains far more tuition revenue than it would under the incumbent OPM service model.